 The primary reason I would rent is that I don’t have a good grasp of my future utilization.
 Since I’m renting, I’ll be able to return the equipment whenever it is right for me.
 I also like that service is included.
 Unless you have a team of your own highly competent technicians, why would you want to manage the repairs?
 So, with these benefits why doesn’t everyone rent instead of own?
 Well, you know the answer, cost of operation.
 It will cost more on a per hour basis to run a rented forklift versus a purchased one as long as the usage is equal.
 However, anytime purchased equipment is not being used it incurs cost with no benefit.

-I’ve got a couple of ideas as to how we can make the value proposition better for LT forklift rentals, but I first would like to hear from you.
+I’ve got a couple of ideas as to how we can make the value proposition better for long term forklift rentals, but I first would like to hear from you.
 What would convince you to rent forklift equipment versus purchase?
 Post your comments below.